stoneloe/INFO6205_-504/README.md

 * __Evolution mechanism: GA class__<br>
 In `GA` class, we defined the process of evolution:<br>
 1. Initialize population based on given rules.
-2. Elitism: the best fitness paper could be added to the next generation directly.
+2. Elitism: the current fittest member of the population is always propagated to the next generation.
-3. Select 'father' and 'mother' by select function(select 5 papers randomly and return the best fitness paper among these 5 units)
+3. Select parents by select function(generate tournament array randomly and return the best fitness paper in tournament array)
-4. Crossover process to generate new paper.(Select a section with the same score to exchange from father and mother)
+4. Crossover process to generate new paper using multi points.(Select gene segments with the same score to swap between parents)
-5. The new generation mutate in specific mutateRate.(Select a gene/problem randomly to change with another gene had the same score)
+5. The gene mutate at specific mutatation rates.(A gene(problem) is replace by another which has the same score and type)
-6. Repeat evolution and get expect result
+6. Repeat evolution and get best result.

 ## References
 > https://towardsdatascience.com/introduction-to-genetic-algorithms-including-example-code-e396e98d8bf3<br>